Which Acne Medication Can Really Zap That Zit?

 - Lab notebook

-This science fair project involves the use of the bacteria E. coli.
-While E. coli is not considered a biohazardous or dangerous bacteria, it is important to always properly clean and dispose of bacteria and supplies that come in contact with it.
-See the Bacterial Safety guidelines below for more details on how to handle bacterial cleanup and waste.
+This science fair project involves the use of a classroom-safe strain of E. coli.
+While it is not considered a biohazardous or dangerous bacterial strain, it is important to always properly clean and dispose of bacteria and supplies that come in contact with it.
+See the Bacterial Safety Guidelines for more details on how to handle bacterial cleanup and waste.

 Preparing Plates for Acne Medication Effectiveness Test